FuouM/ReEzSynth/README.md

 ## Troubleshooting

 - **`ebsynth_torch` not found**: This means the C++/CUDA extension did not build correctly.
+You have two options:
-Ensure you have all prerequisites (CUDA Toolkit, C++ Compiler) and that your PyTorch version was installed with CUDA support.
+  1. **Fix the build**: Ensure you have all prerequisites (CUDA Toolkit, C++ Compiler) and that your PyTorch version was installed with CUDA support.
 Re-run `pip install .` and check the build log for errors.
+  2. **Use JIT compilation**: ReEzSynth includes a native PyTorch JIT loader that compiles the extension on-demand.
+The extension will be automatically compiled and cached when first used.
+This is a good alternative if you're having build issues.
 - **CUDA Out of Memory**: Video synthesis is memory-intensive.
 Try reducing the resolution of your content frames.
 - **Visual Artifacts (Jitter/Flicker)**: Enable `use_temporal_nnf_propagation` and `use_sparse_feature_guide` in your config.
 These new features are specifically designed to solve these common problems.
 Adding more keyframes can also help.